Commerce Exam > Commerce Notes > Economics Class 12 > NCERT Solutions - Rural Development

 Ans: The following are the various steps initiated by the Indian government to develop the rural markets:

 • Co-operative Agricultural Marketing Societies: The government also started co-operative marketing under which the farmers get access to fair prices.
-This is due to the better and enhanced bargaining power of the farmers via collective sale in the market.
+This is due to the better and enhanced bargaining power of the farmers via collective sales in the market.

 • MSP Policy: Minimum Support Price is a minimum legislated price that a farmer may charge in exchange for his products.
 This enables them to sell their products in the open market at a higher price.
-The MSP insulates the farmers in case of price fall as this is the minimum price that they can receive.
+The MSP insulates the farmers in case of a price fall as this is the minimum price that they can receive.
 The need of such assurance to the farmers is of immense importance as farming in India is subject to many uncertainties.

 Q5: Why is agricultural diversification essential for sustainable livelihoods?

 • A substantial portion of Indian farming is dependent on the vagaries of monsoon, making it a risky affair to rely upon solely.
 Accordingly, the need for diversification is required to enable the farmers to earn from other alternative non-farm occupations.
-This lessens excess burden on agriculture by reducing disguised unemployment.
+This lessens the excess burden on agriculture by reducing disguised unemployment.

-• The non farm sector has several segments that possess dynamic linkages.
+• The non-farm sector has several segments that possess dynamic linkages.
 Such linkages enhance the healthy growth of an economy.

 Q6: Critically evaluate the role of the rural banking system in the process of rural development in India.